 .
 The following notes provide practical information to assist the house and landowner without harming the animal.

-Remember that Brushtail possums are protected by law and cannot be taken, trapped or killed except by a permit (please phone the Wildlife Management Branch on (03) 6233 6556).
+s are protected by law and cannot be taken, trapped or killed except by a permit (please phone the Wildlife Management Branch on (03) 6165 4305).

-In Tasmania, the Brushtail possum has 4 main colour variations: silver grey, brown, black and gold.
+has four main colour variations: silver grey, brown, black and gold.
 The very dark possums inhabit denser, wetter areas than the lighter colour variations.

 They are an arboreal (meaning tree-living) animal so are well adapted for climbing with their sharp claws; a hand-like back foot for grasping and a strong flexible (prehensile) tail for curling around branches.
 In Tasmania, possums also spend much time on the ground searching for food and travelling through their home range.